Skip to main content

 17. SHOP (Oswego and Syracuse campuses): 2,071 visits came from 560 unique users and 9,012 pounds of food were distributed.

-a.
-Oswego SHOP: In total, 1,964 visits came from 524 unique users and 8,623 pounds of food were distributed.
+1. Oswego SHOP: In total, 1,964 visits came from 524 unique users and 8,623 pounds of food were distributed.

-b.
-Syracuse SHOP: Since its opening in February 2025, 107 visits came from 36 unique users and 389 pounds of food were distributed.
+2. Syracuse SHOP: Since its opening in February 2025, 107 visits came from 36 unique users and 389 pounds of food were distributed.

 18. Expanding SHOP to Syracuse: On February 12, 2025, the SHOP expanded its operation and opened a satellite location at the Syracuse Campus.
 Outside of high demand for non-perishable food items and toiletries, there was a high demand for school supplies from student teachers.

-19. Partnered with Syracuse campus to identify ways to engage students with learning, leadership experiences outside the classroom and a SHOP at Syracuse Internship was created for Spring 2025.
+19. Partnered with Syracuse campus to identify ways to engage students with learning, leadership experiences outside the classroom and a SHOP at Syracuse internship was created for Spring 2025.

 21. In Spring 2025, the SHOP at Syracuse pilot was assessed to determine how service offerings were impacting students.
 From the total population of students enrolled at the Syracuse campus, 18.4% of students utilized the SHOP.
-Primarily, SHOP was used by international students in the Biomedical and Health Informatics (BHI) (42%) and Syracuse Central School District Student teachers in the Master of Science in Teaching (MST) program (42%).
+Primarily, SHOP was used by international students in the Biomedical and Health Informatics (BHI) program (42%) and Syracuse Central School District student teachers in the Master of Science in Teaching (MST) program (42%).
 The most utilized resources were non-perishable food items and toiletries, followed by school supplies and reproductive health items.

 22. Fresh Food / Produce Give-a-way: In collaboration with Auxiliary Services, the Office of the Dean of Students provided fresh produce, dairy, pastries, and frozen meals to students during the Thanksgiving and Spring breaks.
 A total of 172 students received 1,260 pounds of food during this year’s fresh food giveaways (for Thanksgiving, over 620 pounds of food were distributed to 85 students and for spring break, over 640 pounds of food were distributed to 87 students).

 23. Winter Clothing / Professional Clothing: SHOP partnered with Career Services, Residence Life and Housing, the TEDx planning committee, and Athletics.
 For Career Services, SHOP participated in the fall and spring career fairs (81 students), and Senior Night, a Career Services event for graduating seniors (13 students).
-Before spring break, SHOP hosted a pop up shop at the Village (40 students).
+Before spring break, SHOP hosted a pop-up shop at The Village (40 students).
 SHOP was invited by the TEDx planning committee to table before the inaugural TEDx SUNY Oswego event (1 student).
-In November, Athletics partnered with SHOP to collect winter clothing during a Hockey doubleheader (2 coats collected).
+In November, Athletics partnered with SHOP to collect winter clothing during a hockey doubleheader (2 coats collected).

 24. SHOP provides food and toiletries at “satellite shops” in the EOP and C-STEP offices and bags of food to campus departments including Counseling Services, Health Services and the Office of the Dean of Students to increase access.